cblanken/cblanken.github.io/content/posts/SuperGuesser.md

 Guess: test
 Invalid

-↪ ~/.pyenv/shims/python guesser.pyc
+$ python guesser.pyc
 Guess: AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 Invalid
 ```

 Okay it look's like the program is checking our input.
-Perhaps it is checking against the challenge's flag value, but we can't really be sure just yet.
+Perhaps it is checking against the challenge's flag.

 Referring to the challenge title we know that this is a reversing challenge, so the next logical step is to try decompiling the python binary.
 One popular python decompiler is [decompyle3](https://pypi.org/project/decompyle3/#:~:text=Python%20version%203.7%20on), which we can see from the PyPI page supports python versions 3.7+ which should work fine for the bytecode we have.